SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### What This System Does

 - Provides feature-based architecture for river terrain modification at both cell and region scales
-- Selects cell features based on type and conditions
+- Selects cell features based on cellType and conditions
 - Assigns region features based on network position
 - Implements run and confluence cell features
 - Implements endorheic region feature